 As with most ecclesiastical environments, colour temperature and light quality were key considerations for our church lighting proposal.
 To create calm and ambient setting for worship and other religious services the client chose a very warm temperature of 2700˚K and 90 CRI minimum.
 At this setting, the dark wooden interior beams and decorative elements would be enhanced and appear richer.
 To calculate the correct lumen output, we used Dialux and then carefully selected the correct Citizen LED, with a heat sink size for 56W.
 A honeycomb fitting was also selected to prevent glare.

 Our client had specific ideas about the design of the luminaire, with a size and colour in mind.
 They requested for the driver to be integral and incased within the pendant.
-Our challenge was to ensure that the encased driver was not further heated by the LED.
+Our challenge was to ensure that encasing the driver within the pendant did not cause overheating of either the LED or the driver itself.
 By creating a channel of air through the chamber, heat could escape from the LED and bypass the driver.
-The client selected the RAL 3007 in a deep red so the luminaires would harmonise with the surrounding interior and merge with the ceiling colour.
+The client selected the RAL 3007 in a deep red so the luminaires would harmonise with the surrounding church interior and merge with the ceiling colour.